 How To Get Car Insurance in 6 Easy Steps

-Auto Insurance is not uniform.
 Rates will differ from company to company, policy to policy, and person to person.
-With a little research and shopping around, you can find the best rate that fits your current situation.
+With a little research and shopping around, you can find the best cheap car insurance rate that meets your unique needs.

 Step 1: Gather your information.
 To obtain a quote you will need: